-They have also been described as playful and a little bit cheeky.
-They are naturally very inquisitive, intelligent and loving - they love attention and adore their heads being stroked.
+Hulstlander rabbits have been described as playful and a little bit cheeky.
+They are naturally very inquisitive, intelligent and loving – they love attention and adore their heads being stroked.
 Hulstlanders are funny to watch too.
 They have an adorable habit of wanting to stand up on their hind legs a lot, a bit like a Meerkat checking out territory.
-But they do have a tendency to topple over, so they sometimes prop themselves up in a corner to gain leverage, very funny!
+They have a tendency to topple over, so they sometimes prop themselves up in a corner to gain leverage.

 Providing they are handled from a young age (even by children) Hulstlanders are placid but confident, quick learners so they make a great indoor rabbit being friendly and outgoing around their owners and other known family members.

-However, they are eager explorers and will enjoy time outdoors in a run or a secure area of garden everyday so they must be given access to the outside.
+They are eager explorers and will enjoy time outdoors in a run or a secure area of the garden.

-Some can be territorial and aggressive of course, but as with any rabbit, there is always a reason.
+Some can be territorial and aggressive, but as with any rabbit, there is always a reason.
 This could be any number of factors including; not being handled enough or correctly, being left alone with no companionship, being ready to mate and nest preparing, or suffering illness or injury of some kind.

-Hulstlanders were created for their distinctive beautiful blue eyes and pure white coats and were purely for show rabbit purpose.
+Hulstlanders were created for their distinctive beautiful blue eyes and pure white coats and were purely for show rabbit purposes.

-The Hulstlander has been classed as a rare breed in the UK and has been categorized as such in the breeds directory, however there are a few notable breeders in the UK and Europe that have fallen in love with the breed and they are currently gaining in popularity.
+The Hulstlander has been classed as a rare breed in the UK.
+There are a few notable breeders in the UK and Europe that have fallen in love with the breed and they are currently gaining in popularity.

-As well as enjoying the nooks and crannies of indoor life, the Hulstlander is a very inquisitive explorer and loves time spent outside.
-Of course this means getting dirty bits!
+As well as enjoying the nooks and crannies of indoor life, the Hulstlander is a very inquisitive explorer.

 Here is a list of resources to help you care for your rabbits…